 The County acknowledged the proposed projects would result in disturbances to the Monterey Pine Forest when it approved the projects.
 However, the County found that the projects were consistent with ESHA and LCP policies because the impact to the Monterey Pine Forest would be mitigated through the Monterey Pine Forest Mitigation Program ("Mitigation Program").
 A copy of the County Staff Report is attached as Exhibit BB.
 The Mitigation Program, which was included in Tract 1804's Final EIR, includes steps to mitigate any impact on the forest to less than significant.
 These steps include identifying Monterey pine saplings with diameters of two inches or smaller and relocating the saplings, replacing all removed pine trees with diameters of six inches or greater with in-kind specimens at a four to one (4:1) ratio, and monitoring the health and maintenance of the relocated and newly planted trees annually for a minimum of three years.
 The County's Conditions of Approval are consistent with the Mitigation Program, aside from the County's minimum maintenance period being five years instead of three.
-A copy of the County's Conditions of Approval as Exhibit CC.
-In fact, the Conditions of Approval are consistent with this Mitigation Program be implemented in connection with Tract 1804.
+A copy of the County's Conditions of Approval is attached as Exhibit CC.
+In fact, the Conditions of Approval are consistent with this Commission's comments on the draft EIR, which requested that this Mitigation Program be implemented in connection with Tract 1804.